Theoyeah/PSYCHDISCUSSIONS-1/README.md

 5 - **we love shadow mario!!!!!**

 # mayo
-if ur reading this then lmao im reviving this and you cant stop it
+if ur reading this then lmao im reviving this and jsa cannot be banned :trollface: